 We are fine with our phone chargers the way they are now.
 They are getting slimmer, and, recently, you just need a short cable and an USB port to top up your device.
-Current wireless charging solutions are cool, but not very practical, as you still have to place the phone on the charger, like in the case of the Powermat
+Current wireless charging solutions are cool, but not very practical, as you still have to place the phone on the charger, like in the case of the Powermat, for example.

 Fujitsu has created a demo cell phone unit with small wireless charging receiver inside, which can be placed at more than ten feet from the station, and still juice up.
 Multiple devices can be topped up simultaneously with this magnetic resonance technology, regardless of how they are placed in reference to the station.